utsavm9/wasm-for-arduino-mbed/builds/README.md

 Compiles with a few warnings.
 This could not be flashed onto Arduino Nano 33 using `bossac` with neither of offsets `0x00000`, nor `0x10000`.

 Arduino also does not support flashing by drag-n-drop to a mounted drive.
-Our approach was to directly flash the `.bin` file using a J-Link programmar at the correct offsets.
+Our approach was to directly flash the `.bin` file using a J-Link programmer at the correct offsets.
 However, the metal pins for that purpose were too small on the Arduino board, and we were too inexperienced with soldering.

 Charles Walker has investigated this issue before: